Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 **This exercise sheet is work in progress**

-In this exercise we will work the virtualization and container techniques that we have seen in the lecture.
-We will set up virtual machines manually first and then automatize the process.
-Afterwards we will build out own containers.
+In this exercise we work the virtualization and container techniques that we have seen in the lecture.
+We set up virtual machines manually first and then automatize the process.
+Afterwards we build our own containers.

 ## Deadline